vgmenon/WebPortfolio_VGMenon/content/_index.md

           date_start: '2022-09-01'
           date_end: ''
           description: |2-
-              * Plan and conduct microcosm experiments (ship-board as well as roller tank experiments in laboratory) and mesocosm experiments to understand the role of heterotrophic bacteria in carbon flux in the surface ocean in the presence of clay minerals.
+              * Plan and conduct microcosm experiments (ship-board as well as roller tank experiments in laboratory) and mesocosm experiments to understand the effect of lithogenic mineral dust on particle aggregation and carbon flux in the surface ocean.
+              * Understand the dynamics of organo-mineral floc formation and its impact on carbon export from the surface ocean.
-              * Methodology: Spectrophotometry, Microscopy, Solid Phase Extraction, Mass Spectrometry
+              * Methodology: Particle analysis, Spectrophotometry, Microscopy, Solid Phase Extraction, Mass Spectrometry
         - title: Research Intern and Working Student
           company: Marine Biogeochemistry, Alfred Wegener Institute
           company_url: ''